How to Fix Window Tint That Is Peeling

 Clean cloth/rag – something to wipe down your windows once they’re clean too (important!)

-Sharp razor blade or glass installation product – since this will depend on how much of your film has peeled off, we recommend pulling out a razor when you’ll need to cut away a bad portion and put it in the new film.
+Sharp razor blade or glass installation product – since this will depend on how much of your film has peeled off, but we would recommend pulling out a razor for the times when you’ll need to cut away a bad portion and put it in the new film.

 Cleaning supplies – soapy water, dish soap, index, paper towels…whatever you have on hand should be good enough.
 Just make sure it’s all clean and ready to go!